Processing Pointers, Links, and References

 element in their critical introduction to point to anchors in the middle of a long

-speech in their modern text.
-In the processing for the PDF, LEMDO will calculate and
+speech in their modernized text.
+In the processing for the PDF, LEMDO will calculate

-supply the A.S.L, so that reader may find the exact line(s) being cited in the generated
+and supply the A.S.L, so that reader may find the exact line(s) being cited in the

-parenthetical citation.
-For the online version, the parenthetical citation will be
+generated parenthetical citation.
+For the online version, the parenthetical citation

-A.S.Sp. but the hyperlink on the citation will go directly to the target point in
+will be A.S.Sp. but the hyperlink on the citation will go directly to the target point

 If editors are writing a critical introduction to Othello, they will naturally want to provide links to other relevant texts in the LEMDO collection.